bauml003/BooksToScrape/README.md

    python main.py
     ```

 6. Review the outputs of the program from the folder titled 'results.'
+   - Find the results organized by category (example: Mystery.csv)
 7. Consult the folder titled cover_images for copies of the downloaded images.
+   - The folder is organized by category and book title (example: "Mystery - )